 - a.
 Find underutilized areas within the key growth areas of the City for additional indoor facilities, that can address indoor recreational programs especially for teens and seniors. - b.
-Consider joint use facilities to provide more teen and senior indoor uses. - c.
+Consider joint-use facilities to provide more teen and senior indoor uses. - c.
 Explore adding recreation facilities in areas within the City that show gaps. - d.
-Develop guidelines that can help flag opportunities for park amenities and trails for areas not considered parks, but that are public ROW or unimproved public spaces.
+Develop guidelines that can help flag opportunities for park amenities and trails for areas not considered parks, but that are public ROW or unimproved public spaces. - e.
+Review and update park design standards to include best practices for playground safety including appropriate levels of shade covering.